-The first two types of chargers mainly revolve around the amount of energy they provide to a battery.
+The first two types of 12 v battery chargers mainly revolve around the amount of energy they provide to a battery.
 The first is low current chargers, which provide a lighter charge that won’t risk overheating the battery pack.
-These are used often for vehicles that don’t require a lot of power, such as certain classic cars or motorcycles, as they can provide lighter power to keep them maintained when not in use for multiple months.
+These are used often for vehicles that don’t need a lot of power, such as classic cars or motorcycles, as they can provide lighter power to keep them maintained when not in use for multiple months.

 High Current Charger

-The opposite to the low current charger is the high current charger, which provides intense and fast charging for more intensive and immediate uses.
-This charger is usually the best way to repair heavily depleted batteries used frequently, such as for your regular vehicle.
+The opposite to the low current charger is the high current charger, which provides fast charging for more intensive and immediate uses.
+This charger is usually the best way to repair heavily depleted batteries used frequently, like for your regular vehicle.
 But, you can even use them for smaller voltage machines like electric wheelchairs to provide an immediate charge that lasts a long time.

 Power Supply Chargers

-Perhaps the most relevant type of charger for RVs is a power supply charger, which charges a 12-volt battery while still supplying power to various connected appliances from car audio systems to RV refrigerators.
+Perhaps the most relevant type of 12v battery charger for RVs is a power supply charger.
+Power supply chargers charge a 12-volt battery while also supplying power to various connected appliances from car audio systems to RV refrigerators.
 How much power an RV consumes is based on the other connected devices within the camper.
-Having a power supply charger is vital to maintaining the health of all your devices and the vehicle itself.
+That said, having a power supply charger is vital to maintaining the health of all your devices and the vehicle itself.